March 10, 2016

 Hackers have superpowers

 Nico has spent a career fighting hacking.
-She’s now teaching children the art withr00tz Asylum, an organisation where kids aged 8-16 can learn just how easily they can be spied on through oversharing on social networks.
+She’s now teaching children the art with r00tz Asylum, an organization where kids aged 8-16 can learn just how easily they can be spied on through oversharing on social networks.
 It’s here that she can see a shift in attitude regarding how much personal information should be shared online.

 — r00tz (@r00tzasylum) September 17, 2015